arjunguha/compsci220-scala/website/hw/tictactoe/index.md

 I recommend proceeding in the following way:

-1. Add fields to the `Game` class to represent the state of the game and fill in the body of the `createGame` function.
+1. Add fields to the `Game` class to represent the state of the game and fill in the body of the `createGame` function. `createGame` takes two arguments: `turn` indicates the current player's turn and `board` describes the state of the board. **The board may be in an arbitrary, even illegal state.** For example, the board may have seven Xs.
+   Similarly, the `turn` could be either X or O.

 2. Implement the `isFinished` method.